danisven/StringMeUp/README.md

 A post-processing tool to reclassify [Kraken 2] output based on the confidence score and/or minimum minimizer hit groups.

 ## Installation
-StringMeUP is available to install through conda.
+StringMeUp is available to install through conda.
 Simply run the following command to install it:

 `conda install -c conda-forge -c bioconda stringmeup`